[Company Logo Image] Performance Trends Inc

 Dry Systems

 Dry Systems are similar to Wet systems in the way they deliver Nitrous.
 The difference is in the way the fuel is delivered to the engine.
-The fuel does not travel through the manifold to the cylinder head.
+The fuel does not travel through the manifold to the Cylinder Head.
 The fuel is delivered after the manifold and therefore the manifold is kept dry of fuel.

 Dry System Nitrous Oxide Kit